zhuoxiongzhao/EMDT-Quant/README.md

 Description
 ---------------------
-codes for Empirical Mode Decomposition Trading
+Codes for Empirical Mode Decomposition Trading

 Database
 --------------------
-I have save the experimental data in file 'IF00.mat'.
-You also can get this data from Wind API (http://www.wind.com.cn/download.aspx)
++ I have save the experimental data in file 'IF00.mat'

++ You also can get this data from Wind API -- http://www.wind.com.cn/download.aspx

 Library Dependence
 ---------------------